King Tim III (Personality Jock)

 "King Tim III (Personality Jock)" is a 1979 hip hop song by the Fatback Band from the disco album Fatback XII.
-Engineered by Delano “Rock” McLaurin and released on March 25, 1979, this song is often cited as the beginning of recorded hip hop music.
+Engineered by Delano “Rock” McLaurin and released on July 25, 1979, this song is often cited as the beginning of recorded hip hop music.
 The title refers to vocalist Tim Washington.
 A few months later, "Rapper's Delight" came out, which is widely regarded as the first commercially released hip hop song.

 The song was originally the B-side of the 7-inch single, with the A-side "You're My Candy Sweet" a mid-tempo disco song.
 However the song stalled at #67 after 4-weeks on the R&B chart and was replaced the following week with "King Tim III (Personality Jock)" on the chart.
 It peaked at #26 on the R&B chart and stayed on for 11 weeks.

+Background

+Hip-hop and the Fatback Band

+Hip-hop music originated in the Bronx, and its birthdate, although disputed, is traditionally said to be an August 11, 1973 party by DJ Kool Herc.
+By 1979, the only hip-hop recordings that had been made were cassette tapes of live performances.
+These were bought and sold locally, but a record intended for the mass market had never been produced.
+Multiple musicians, such as Grandmaster Flash, had been approached about the idea of making such a record, but they turned it down for various reasons, such as doubting it would sell or believing it would make their party performances obsolete.

+The Fatback Band formed in Queens around the year 1970.
+(Note: Sources differ on whether the Fatback Band formed in the late 1960s, the early 1970s, or the year 1970.)
+They were initially a funk and jazz band, but by the end of the decade they were playing an equal amount of disco too.
+By 1979, they had already achieved considerable success with songs such as "Street Dance" (1973), "(Do the) Spanish Hustle" (1976), and "I Like Girls" (1978), all top-30 hits on the Billboard R&B chart.